MakerGram/workshops/docs/tiny-ml-workshop/magicWand.md

 Edge Impulse will slide the window over your sample, as given by the time series input block parameters during Impulse creation in order to generate several training/test samples from your longer time series sample.
 * **Scale axes** - Multiply all raw input values by this number.
-* **Input decimation ratio** - Decimating (downsampling) the signal reduces the number of features and improves frequency resolution in relevant bands without increasing resource usage.
+* **Input decimation ratio** - Decimating (down sampling) the signal reduces the number of features and improves frequency resolution in relevant bands without increasing resource usage.
 * **Type** - The type of filter to apply to the raw data (low-pass, high-pass, or none).
 * **Cut-off frequency** - Cut-off frequency of the filter in hertz.
 Also, this will remove unwanted frequency bins from the generated features.
 * **Order** - Order of the Butterworth filter.
 Must be an even number.
 A higher order has a sharper cutoff at the expense of latency.
 You can also set to zero, in which case, the signal won't be filtered, but unwanted frequency bins will still be removed from the output.

-For now, we don't need chanage any paramters, Just click **Save paramters** and continue.
+For now, we don't need change any parameters, Just click **Save parameters** and continue.

 ### Step 5.3 Classifier